 Good Flights solves this issue by transporting adoptable pets from these shelters in need to areas where there is plenty of space and pent up adoption demand.
 The result?
 Good Flights pet passengers are quickly adopted into forever loving homes.
 Plus, we’ve made a commitment this year to transport 1,000 asymptomatic heartworm-positive pets to safety this year, and treat an additional 2,500 heartworm positive pets in shelters in the South so they can be adopted.

 Good Flights is staffed with trained and seasoned animal welfare transport professionals who adhere to best practices in pet transport.
 We work in concert with veterinary teams and shelter staff to select qualified transport candidates, cover all transport costs and provide mentorship to sending shelters as well as pet care supplies and cash grant support to all shelter partners.
 All shelter pets transported via Good Flights are done so in compliance with the USDA interstate regulations.

-Good Flights targets the most at-risk populations of shelter pets, including heartworm-positive pets, homeless cats, and bully breeds.
+Good Flights targets the most at-risk populations of shelter pets, including heartworm-positive pets, homeless cats, and harder to place large size dogs.
 Learn more about our regular routes below and stay tuned as we add more!